ASC 842 Operating Lease Example

 *Assumes default system settings of an Implementation Date of 1/1/2022 and a 12/31 Year End.

-ASC 842 Operating lease example
+ASC 842 operating lease example

 See other easy lease accounting tutorials